-There is one UTC near to West Sussex:

-UTC Portsmouth with a focus on electrical and mechanical engineering and advanced manufacturing. http://www.utcportsmouth.org/
+There is one UTC near to West Sussex with a focus on electrical and mechanical engineering and advanced manufacturing.
+UTC Portsmouth

 If you are interested in this college you need to visit the website for details about their admission policies and how to apply.